Hiring Employees For The First Time

 The People's Pension is backed by B&CE.
 A large workplace pension provider.
 It is less flexible and prestigious than Aviva but is slightly cheaper.
 The People's Pension charge a one-off fee to get started - £300+VAT (if you have an advisor) and £500+VAT (if you don't).

 The government backed pension scheme.
 It was created to give employers a free option for their workplace pension.
-It is the most common pension scheme and a good place to start.
+It is the most common pension scheme - over 90% of our clients use NEST - and a good place to start.

 Employees are not stuck with your choice of pension for life.
 Pension pots are transferable between pension funds.
 You are also able to switch your pension administrator.
 So if in doubt - pick NEST - and you can change your mind later.